 What's the difference between free and a free trial?

 A true free tier costs nothing indefinitely (with limits), a free trial gives full access for a short window then bills you, and freemium is a permanent free tier with paid upgrades.
-Know which one you're signing up for so you don't get a surprise charge.
+Set a reminder two days before any trial ends so a surprise charge doesn't catch you.

 What free AI tool should I try first?